 Our Anti-Racist Practice Timeline

 Robert Downes returned to build on the 2022 'Working in the Wake' training he and Foluke Taylor started with us.
 Please be in touch to access resources.

 Our Anti Racist Practice Group (ARPG) met and discussed the importance of including anti-racist work in our monthly team meetings.
-We agreed to give the team something to watch/read/listen to at every meeting and then do an exercise around that content.
+We agreed to provide a stimulus at every meeting and then lead an exercise around that content.

 Discussions on how to keep up to date with anti racist training.
-Internal and external tasks set for the team meeting.
+Internal and external tasks set for our monthly team meeting.